-Write From The Hip is a year-long script development program designed to support new writers through mentorship, one-on-one dramaturgy, developmental workshops and readings, all working towards the completion of a full length play.
+Write from The Hip is a year-long script development program designed to support new writers through mentorship, one-on-one dramaturgy, developmental workshops and readings, all working towards the completion of a full length play.
+We look for female-identifying playwrights who are emerging in their careers.
+There is no age limit, though you are only eligible if you have never received a professional production.
+You may apply with a script at any stage in development.